Despite advances in prenatal care and medical technologies, birth injuries still occur during labor and after delivery.

 Past Birth Injury Cases and Settlements

-The law firm of Oshman & Mirisola has a proven track record of winning settlements and verdicts for our clients.
+The law firm of The Oshman Firm has a proven track record of winning settlements and verdicts for our clients.
 Our past medical malpractice victories include:

 - $2,625,000 Erb’s palsy settlement – a mother with gestational diabetes was forced to vaginally delivery her 9lb 6oz baby, who subsequently became stuck behind the cervix.
 Instead of ordering a C-section, the doctor used an improper delivery technique that resulted in a brachial plexus injury (Erb’s palsy) to the infant.